MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/css/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="get-started-with-viewing-and-changing-css"></a>Introdução à visualização e mudança da CSS
+# <a name="get-started-with-viewing-and-changing-css"></a>Introdução à exibição e alteração do CSS

-Conclua estes tutoriais interativos para aprender os conceitos básicos de exibição e alteração do CSS para uma página usando o Microsoft Edge DevTools.
+Conclua estes tutoriais interativos para aprender os conceitos básicos de exibição e alteração do CSS para uma página usando Microsoft Edge DevTools.

 ## <a name="open-css-examples"></a>Exemplos de CSS abertos